SAP/kafka-connect-sap/examples/persons4ds/README.md

 $
 ```

 It is noted that this scenario builds the Docker image with the apicurio schema registry usage and runs Kafka Connect in the distributed mode.
-Additional connectors can be deployed to this Kafka Connect instance which use the same distributed-connect.properties configuration.
+Additional connectors can be deployed to this Kafka Connect instance.

 ##### Step 6: Shut down